With a footprint the size of a credit card you cannot get a wallet much smaller than this without getting rid of some of the things you carry.

 Update: after two years’ use I’m sticking with the money clip — it’s working fine for me.

 The Ridge Wallet is well made and looks good.
 It feels heavier than I expected, although checking on the scales I found that it weighs 2.12oz empty, and fully loaded (for me) with eight bills and nine cards: 4.09oz.
 My everyday carry knife and lighter each weigh more than that.
 Having some ‘heft’ at least you know you have it in your pocket.

 Accessing the cards takes practice, but is quite easy.
 There are lots of videos on YouTube, showing how to use it.
-The only downside is the cost, which is about right for a fully-fledged leather wallet, but seems a little expensive for what you get.
-However, it works, looks like it is going to last for many years, and looks good too, so I was prepared to pay the price.Copyright © 2017 Gary Allman, all rights reserved.
+The only downside so far is the cost, which is about right for a fully-fledged leather wallet but seems a little expensive for what you get.
+However, it works and should last for many years.
+It looks good too, and I was prepared to pay the price for what might just be the last wallet I buy.

 Four years of constant use, and it’s still as functional as it was on day one.
 Yes the surface is marked, but it’s spent four years rolling around in my pocket with my knife and whatever else, so no surprises there.
 Would I buy another if I lost this one?
 Absolutely.

 Would I buy one again?
 Yes, it’s working fine for me.
 Apart from a few minor scratches on the surface — which is only to be expected — it’s just as good as it was on the day I got it.